Dhaka Tribune

-The Dhaka Tribune is a major Bangladeshi English-language daily newspaper based in Dhaka, the country's capital and largest city.
-It also operates an online portal (Bengali version) known as the Bangla Tribune.
-The newspaper has a strong readership in Bangladeshi cities, particularly among the young generation, the diplomatic community, and expatriates, as well as a wide readership in South Asia and internationally.
-The newspaper is notable for its highly diverse op-ed content, with contributions from leading Bangladeshi, South Asian, and international columnists.
+The Dhaka Tribune is a Bangladeshi English-language daily newspaper based in Dhaka.
+It also operates an online Bengali-language site known as the Bangla Tribune.
+The newspaper publishes op-ed content, with contributions from Bangladeshi and international columnists.

-The newspaper is notable for being the fastest-growing English-language news outlet in Bangladesh's history, catering to the country's business community, middle class, public and private universities, and English-medium schools.
-Several award-winning journalists have worked with the newspaper.

 History

-The newspaper began publication on 19 April 2013.
-The newspaper started out as a broadsheet before going compact on 1 March 2015.
-Since 1 May 2019, it has reverted to broadsheet editions, as is common among Bangladeshi newspapers.
-Since 2015, it has been the media partner of the Dhaka Literary Festival.
-Dhaka Tribune won the Most Innovative Special Supplement award at the Bangladesh Media Innovation Awards 2022 held in September 2022.
+The newspaper published its first volume on 19 April 2013.
+It started out as a broadsheet before going compact on 1st March, 2015.
+Since 1st May, 2019, it has reverted to broadsheet editions.
+Since 2015, it has been the official media partner of the Dhaka Literary Festival.

 Owners and staff

-Gemcon Group is the largest shareholder in the Dhaka Tribune.
-Gemcon is also the owner of the University of Liberal Arts Bangladesh (ULAB).
-The newspaper's publisher is Kazi Anis Ahmed, an author of Bangladeshi writing in English and a well-known commentator on Bangladesh in international media.
-Ahmed's articles have been published in The New York Times, Time, The Guardian, The Daily Beast, Wall Street Journal, Nikkei Asian Review, and Politico.
-Abu Sayeed Asiful Islam serves as associate editor.
-Its bureau chief in London is solicitor Niaz Alam.
-The newspaper's founding and chief editor is Zafar Sobhan, a 2005 Young Global Leader and 2008 Yale World Fellow.
-Sobhan previously worked at The Daily Star for seven years and was the editor of Forum magazine for four years; he formerly worked at The Independent, Dhaka Courier, and Shokaler Khobor.
-Sobhan became Bangladesh's first internationally syndicated columnist with articles published in many newspapers and magazines, including The Guardian, The Sunday Guardian, Time, and Outlook, among others.
-The business editor at Dhaka Tribune is Esha Aurora, who also writes about feminism and discrimination.
+Gemcon Group is the largest shareholder in the Dhaka Tribune and also owns the University of Liberal Arts Bangladesh (ULAB).

+The newspaper's publisher is Kazi Anis Ahmed, a Bangladeshi writer and commentator.
+His articles have been published in The New York Times, Time, The Guardian, The Daily Beast, Wall Street Journal, Nikkei Asian Review, and Politico.
+Abu Sayeed Asiful Islam is the paper's associate editor.
+Its London bureau chief is solicitor Niaz Alam.

+The founding and chief editor is Zafar Sobhan, who was named a Young Global Leader in 2005 and a Yale World Fellow in 2008.
+Sobhan previously worked at The Daily Star for seven years and was the editor of Forum magazine for four years.
+He has also worked at The Independent, Dhaka Courier, and Shokaler Khobor.
+Sobhan's columns have been syndicated in publications including The Guardian, The Sunday Guardian, Time, and Outlook.

+The business editor at Dhaka Tribune is Esha Aurora, who writes on issues including feminism and discrimination.

 Columnists

-Some of the paper's columnists include American economist Forrest Cookson, British economist Tim Worstall, Bangladeshi lawyer and historian Umran Chowdhury, Bangladeshi writer Syed Badrul Ahsan, Jordan's Prince Hassan bin Talal, and Bangladeshi climate scientist Saleemul Huq.
+The paper's columnists include American economist Forrest Cookson, British economist Tim Worstall, Bangladeshi lawyer and historian Umran Chowdhury, Bangladeshi writer Syed Badrul Ahsan, Jordan's Prince Hassan bin Talal, and Bangladeshi climate scientist Saleemul Huq.